logo

 June Lee

-Thanks so much in the strong quarter and thanks for taking our questions.
-Really curious to know your latest thoughts on the opportunity for ARGS one to one in IGF and a property given several competitor presentations at ASM last week.
-How do you think ARG 121, the sweeping antibody can differentiate versus say those targeting CD28 or BAS and April?
+Thanks so much, and a strong quarter, and thanks for taking our questions.
+Really curious to know your latest thoughts on the opportunity for ARGS121 in IGNS biopsy, given several competitor presentations at ASM last week.
+How do you think ARG121, the sweeping antibody, can differentiate versus, say, those targeting CD28 or BAS and APRIL?
 Thank you.

 speaker

-Yeah, thank you, Joan, for the question.
+Yeah, thank you, June, for the question.
 I think what we see is very exciting.
-I mean, I gene a property is a disease which is waiting to be unlocked by innovation.
+I mean, IgE nephropathy is a disease which is waiting to be unlocked by innovation.
 And you basically start to see the first generations of innovation coming into the space.
-But I think this is going to be sizable opportunity.
+But I think this is going to be a sizable opportunity.
 It's going to be an opportunity which will require multiple generations of innovation to really get there.
 I think what we have seen for the moment is encouraging data, but clearly room for improvement.
-And that is, I think, the promise which is held by a genetics one to one.
+And that is, I think, the promise which is held by Evgenix 121.
 I haven't seen any program which is so selective and precise in eliminating the bad guys and doing that, you know, with the speed and the depth of response, which is just unparalleled by any of the data we have seen.
 So I think the design of the molecule is strong.
 Now we need to wait for the clinical experiment and really see whether that strength of design translates into superior clinical efficacy.
 So I'm very excited about this molecule.
 Remember, it can play in more than one indication.
-I gene a property is one which speaks to the imagination.
-But there are, of course, more indications on our table because we typically like to pursue pipelines in the products.
+A JNF property is one which speaks to the imagination, but there are, of course, more indications on our table because we typically like to pursue pipelines in the product.
 Thanks for the question.

 speaker

-Your next question comes from the line of Victor Flock from BNP Paribas.
+Your next question comes from the line of Victor Flock from BNP Paribus.
 Your line is open.

 speaker